-What is Vitamin D?
+What is vitamin D?

-Roles of vitamin D in the body
+Roles of Vitamin D in the Body

 The benefits of vitamin D

-Strengthening bones and teeth
+Strengthening of bones and teeth

 Immune system support

-mood regulation
+Mood regulation

-Improved muscle function
+Improvement of muscle function

-Sources of Vitamin D
+Sources of vitamin D

 Sun exposure

-Foods Rich in Vitamin D
+Foods rich in vitamin D

 Vitamin D supplementation

-How to Maintain an Adequate Level of Vitamin D
+How to maintain an adequate level of vitamin D

-Assessing your vitamin D level
+Evaluation of your vitamin D level

 Safe sun exposure